 The Best of the Buckeye program awarded $500 scholarships to Best of the Buckeye participants to offset the cost of purchasing, raising and exhibiting a Best of the Buckeye nominated calf awarded based on show experience and need.
 These scholarships were awarded to participants of all ages, whether they’re just looking for a boost to get started or they’re a more experienced showman, but could just use a little help offsetting the cost of a steer or heifer project.

-The Ohio Cattlemen’s Association Best of the Buckeye program awarded three $1,000 academic scholarships to participants pursuing an agriculture-related post-secondary degree, thanks to the scholarship sponsor Franklin Equipment.
-Recipients were awarded their scholarships at the Ohio State Fair, prior to the selection of the Overall Grand Champion Market Beef, on August 6, 2016.
+The Ohio Cattlemen’s Association Best of the Buckeye program awarded three $1,000 academic scholarships to participants pursuing an agriculture-related post-secondary degree, thanks to the scholarship sponsor Ohio CAT & Ohio Ag Equipment.
+Recipients were awarded their scholarships at the Ohio State Fair, prior to the selection of the Overall Grand Champion Market Animal, on August 5, 2017.

-Samantha is the 21-year-old daughter of Tim and Mindy Boeck of Cedarville.
-She is currently a senior at The Ohio State University and plans to receive a degree in Agribusiness & Applied Economics in the spring of 2017.
+Kady is the 19-year-old daughter of Todd & Kim Davis of Carroll County.
+She is currently a sophormore at The Ohio State University and plans to receive a degree in Animal Sciences in the spring of 2020.

 Jordan Johnson - Gallipolis, OH

 Jordan is a 2017 graduate from Gallipolis High School and will be attending Ohio State, main campus this fall majoring in Agricultural Communcation.
 He is the 18-year-old son of Stoney & Amy Johnson of Gallia County.

 Kinley is the 19-year-old daughter of Ron & Tonya Kreis from Muskingum County.
 She graduated from Tri-Valley High School in 2017 and will be attending the University of Findlay this fall majoring in Animal Science & Biology.